-View a collection of DEL health and nutrition publications.
+View a collection of DEL health and nutrition resources for early learning professionals.

-Check out this fun, interactive website with resources, games, and nutrition and health tidbits for young folks.
+Check out this fun, interactive website with resources, games, and nutrition and health tidbits for children.

 Join First Lady Michelle Obama, community leaders, teachers, doctors, nurses, moms and dads in a nationwide campaign to tackle the challenge of childhood obesity.